rakoth-gri/gri_slider/readme.md

 - **panel** --> ("renderDots" | "renderControls")[]

-By the way, if the value is ['renderControls'] - you can also specify the icon for the control button: simply indicate the path for **controlImg** prop in zero-index item of **list** prop:
+By the way, if the value is ['renderControls'] - you can also specify the icon for the control button: simply indicate the path for **controlImg** prop in zero-index item of **list** prop array:

 ```javascript
 const MY_SLIDE_LIST = [